github_repo_analyze

 Analyze a GitHub repository Use when native Bash / file tools are wrong because this MCP tool exposes Ruflo-specific state or controllers that have no shell equivalent.
 For tasks that fit a one-line native command, prefer that.

-AI agents call github_repo_analyze to retrieve information from Claude Flow without modifying anything — typically the context-gathering step in research, monitoring, and reporting workflows, before the agent takes action elsewhere.
+AI agents call github_repo_analyze to retrieve information from Claude Flow without modifying anything.
+It is typically the context-gathering step in research, monitoring, and reporting workflows, before the agent takes action elsewhere.

 This tool retrieves and analyzes repository data without modifying it.
 Analysis is a Read operation with minimal blast radius if misused by an AI agent—it gathers information about code state and metrics.
 The emphasis on using it for Ruflo-specific state inspection (rather than commands) confirms it is introspective.
 Low severity because no irreversible changes or external execution can result from analysis alone.